Why Are My Subway Tiles Cracking?

 Replacing Individual Tiles

 For more extensive cracks or cracks that compromise the integrity of the tile, replacing the affected tile(s) becomes necessary.
 This process requires careful removal of the damaged tile.
 Use a utility knife to score the grout line around the perimeter of the cracked tile.
 Then, using a chisel and hammer (with proper safety gear), gently tap the tile at an angle to break the bond with the thinset underneath.
-Once the tile is loose, carefully remove it without damaging surrounding tiles.
-Clean the substrate thoroughly and ensure a level surface before applying new thinset and installing a replacement tile.
+Once the tile is loose, carefully remove it without damaging the surrounding tiles.
+Clean the substrate thoroughly and ensure a level surface before applying a new thinset and installing a replacement tile.

 Extensive Cracking or Underlying Issues